zax71/documentation/configuration/item-appearance.md

     blocking_model: example_shield_blocking.json #json extension is not mandatory
 ```

-### Use a pulling json model (for bows)
+### Use pulling JSON model (i.e. Bow)

-If you want to use a custom model for a shield, you need to specific the pulling model which will be used when a user right click using your bow, hopefully this is easy with Oraxen.
-Here is what it can look like:
+If you want to use a custom JSON model for a custombow, you need to specify the pulling model which will be shown when the player right click holding with the bow.
+This is also easy with Oraxen, here is an example:

 ```yaml
   Pack: